 The Garden State Film and Digital Media Jobs Act requires New Jersey Income Tax to be withheld on payments to independent contractors and loan-out companies for services performed in New Jersey.
 The production company will submit the amount of withholdings to the Division to reconcile the New Jersey Income Tax withholdings that are attributable to the individual employees.
 Individual employees will include this amount with their New Jersey withholdings.

-Do not list as "tax withheld" amounts your employer deducted from your wages as New Jersey unemployment insurance/workforce development partnership fund/supplemental workforce fund, disability insurance contributions, or family leave insurance contributions.
+Do not list any amounts your employer deducted for New Jersey unemployment insurance/workforce development partnership fund/supplemental workforce fund contributions, disability insurance contributions, or family leave insurance contributions.
+More information is available on claiming credit for excess unemployment insurance, disability insurance, or family leave insurance contributions.

 Estimated Payments.
 If you made any estimated payments for the tax year, you will include those amounts on the "New Jersey Estimated Payments/Credit from 2021 Tax Return" line of your tax return.
 If you changed your name (marriage, divorce, etc.), and you made estimated tax payments using your former name, provide a statement explaining all the payments you made and the name and Social Security number under which you made payments.
 If your spouse/civil union partner died during the year and estimated payments were made under both your Social Security numbers, provide a statement listing the Social Security numbers and the amounts submitted under each.

 Nonresidents.
 If you are filing a nonresident return, you can include on this line any estimated tax payments made for the sale or transfer of real property that were reported on Form GIT/REP-1, Nonresident Seller's Tax Declaration.
 In addition, if you have a Form NJ-1040-SC from an S corporation that shows payments made on your behalf, include that amount on this line.